sureshg/ExoQuery/README.md

 }
 ```

-> TODO need to mention that the schemas need need to be on the search path
+> NOTE: If you are using Postgres, it may be necessary to add the `<db-schema>` that you are using to the
+> search path.
+You can do this by adding `?currentSchema=public,...,<db-schema>` to the end of your JDBC URL.

 > TODO also need to remind the user to pass the driver into the exoquery